 Do not place your radio in the area over an air bag or in the air bag deployment area.
 Air bags inflate with great force.
 If a radio is placed in the air bag deployment area and the air bag inflates, the radio may be propelled with great force and cause serious injury to the occupants of the vehicle.

-Read all these Safety Warnings before you install or charge the rechargeable batteries
+Read all these Safety Warnings before you install batteries.